bitbonsai/mcp-obsidian/README.md

 - "Create a new note called 'meeting-notes.md' with today's date in the frontmatter"
 - "Update the tags in my 'research.md' note to include 'machine-learning'"
 - "List all markdown files in my 'Projects' folder"
+- "Delete the old draft note 'draft-ideas.md' (with confirmation)"

 ## Troubleshooting